Product

 The UNHCR’s winter appeal landing page is designed to garner support for refugees facing harsh winter conditions.
 It emphasizes the urgency of the situation and the critical need for donations to provide life-saving protection, shelter, and warmth.

-• The use of impactful images and a clear layout enhances the appeal of the page.
+• The use of impactful images and a clear layout enhances the page’s appeal.

 • Descriptions of how donations help in different regions (Ukraine, Afghanistan, Syria) make the impact tangible.